dtan4/paus/README.md

 $ vagrant dns --start
 ```

-### Upload SSH public key
+### Sign up

-Access to http://pausapp.com and sign up with your GitHub account.
+Access to http://paus.dev and sign up with your GitHub account.

 ### Write `~/.ssh/config`